danielkaichis/AStar_Pathfinding_Visualization/README.md

 - Left Click: selecte start (orange), end (blue), and barrier (black) squares on the grid
 - Right Click: Remove start, end, and barrier squares on the grid
 - Space: Start the visualization
-- C: clear the grid
+- C: Clear the grid